 Iowa soils are very diverse and so are the chemical characteristics that make up these soils.
-Soil pH is one property that can vary widely across the state both naturally and due to how we manage the field or garden.
-It is also one of the most cost effective and easy to manage soil properties that can be modified to improve plant health and crop production.
+Soil pH is one property that can vary widely across the state, both naturally and due to how we manage the yard or garden.
+It is also one of the most cost-effective and easiest-to-manage soil properties that can be modified to improve plant health and production.

-Steps to Decrease Soil pH | Steps to Increase Soil pH | More Information
+Background Information | Importance of a Soil Test | How to Apply Amendments | Steps to Decrease Soil pH | Steps to Increase Soil pH | More Information

 Why Soil pH is Important?

 Soil pH affects the availability of nutrients for plant uptake.
-They may become more available for pant uptake or less available depending on soil pH.
-For instance, the mircronutrients iron, manganese, and zinc become more available as pH decreases but molybdenum becomes less available.
-In Iowa, micronutrient deficiencies such as iron or zinc are often due to above optimum soil pH and can be corrected by reducing the soil pH rather than adding additional micronutrients to the soil.
+They may become more available for plant uptake or less available depending on soil pH.
+For instance, the micronutrient iron becomes more available as pH decreases, but molybdenum becomes less available.

 What is Soil pH?